yottaawesome/pwni3s.com/README.md

 1. Clone repo
 2. CD into <repo root>/server
+3. Create virtualenv (note that the script below assumes you've called it "env"): `virtualenv env`
+4. Activate the virtualenv: `source ./env/bin/activate`
-3. Install dependencies: `pip3 install --user -r requirements.txt`
+5. Install dependencies: `pip3 install --user -r requirements.txt`
-4. Run dev server: `sh run-env`
+6. Run dev server: `sh run-env`

 At some point, I'll also add a Dockerfile and containerize the application.